November is National Family Caregivers Month

-This year’s theme is “Caregiving Around the Clock“.
-It acknowledges that many family caregivers work around the clock, 24-hours a day/7-days a week, especially when the loved one is suffering from Alzheimer’s, dementia or a special needs situation.
+Many family caregivers work around the clock, 24-hours a day/7-days a week, especially when the loved one is suffering from Alzheimer’s, dementia or a special needs situation.
 This type of caregiving can take a mental, physical and financial toll on the caregiver and their family.
 The stress and strain of providing care to a loved one needs to be carefully managed to avoid conditions like burnout, chronic illness, depression, and anxiety.

 When a loved one needs care around the clock and a skilled nursing facility, assisted living center or privately hired caregiver is not possible then the family needs to develop a plan to provide that care.
 This includes:

 - designating one person to be the primary caregiver who can organize a care plan, manage medications, arrange medical appointments, etc.

 - having multiple people in the family committed to providing care, i.e. working in shifts (which reduces the strain and stress on the main caregiver)

 - developing a financial plan to cover costs of medical visits, hospital coverage, medications, medical supplies, food and payment of basic bills, such as utilities, mortgage (if they are remaining in their own home)

 - arranging medical paperwork where family members can locate them to include living wills, living trust, advanced directives, access to financial resources (checking, savings, health reimbursement accounts, retirement accounts, investment accounts, etc.) so bills can be paid on their behalf